Building Independence, Interdependence and Self-Esteem

-Small Group Activities: Participating in unusual activities such as bookmaking, gardening, cooking, science experimentation, and specialized art projects.
+Small Group Activities: Participating in hands-on activities such as bookmaking, gardening, cooking, science experimentation, and specialized art projects.
 These activities are enhanced by the support of the teacher in a small group setting.

-Music and Movement: Exposing children to a variety of songs and musical forms through listening, singing, dancing and playing simple instruments.
-Teaching spatial self-awareness, balance, coordination and self-expression through yoga, dramatization and organized movement games.
+Music and Movement: Experiencing a variety of songs and musical forms through listening, singing, dancing and playing simple instruments.
+Learning spatial self-awareness, balance, coordination and self-expression through yoga, dramatization and organized movement games.

 Outdoor Play: Learning an appreciation for nature and the outdoors as a natural extension of the classroom.
 Participating in planting, watering, weeding, fertilizing and cultivating the "Children's Garden".
 Engaging in organized games, running, jumping, ball playing, climbing, sliding, tricycle riding, sand and water play, to improve and develop large motor and other skills.

 Meal Times: Enjoying nutritious and tasty meals while developing life-long healthy eating habits.
 Our wide variety of quality meals are all made on-site.